 Our program nurtures critical intellectual thinking and emphasizes basic research skills.
 A respectful, engaging, and cooperative climate makes the department a welcoming place to study and work and enables us collectively to focus on our central objectives of learning and inquiry.
-Intellectual rigor, excellence, diversity, and collegiality are the hallmarks of Irvine Sociology.
+Intellectual rigor, excellence, diversity, and collegiality are the hallmarks of UCI Sociology.

-It is no surprise that in its 2005 debut national ranking by U.S. News and World Report, Irvine Sociology ranked 27th out of 115 sociology doctoral programs and 15th among departments at public universities.
+It is no surprise that in its 2005 debut national ranking by U.S. News and World Report, UCI Sociology ranked 27th out of 115 sociology doctoral programs and 15th among departments at public universities.
 Today, the department has climbed higher still.
 In the most recent U.S. News ranking in 2021, Irvine Sociology ranks 20th overall out of 117.
 UCI Sociology is still young and growing.
 We invite you to be part of our process.
 For more information, please consult the other sections of our website and don't hesitate to contact us directly.

 Yours sincerely,